Are you constantly occupied by work-related stress? Do you often feel that taking breaks is too much to ask for?

 Many people tend to hit the snooze button until the only thing left is to jump out of bed.
 As a result, running and rushing to work adds to a hectic commute.

-Instead, start your day with a positive note by redesigning your mornings.
+Instead, start your day on a positive note by redesigning your mornings.

 Finally, a well-balanced breakfast will fill you up, give you energy, and improve cognitive function.